 /.well-known/openid-configuration service discovery endpoint for clients to get information about interacting with the authorization server.

 OAuth is for authorization but lot of applications require to know the users identity too.
-OpenID Connect adds identity to OAuth2.
-It is a REST-like identity layer on top of OAuth2.
+OpenID Connect adds authentication to OAuth.
+It is a REST-like identity layer on top of OAuth 2 that allows clients to verify the identity of the end-user, as well as to obtain basic profile information about the end-user.

-OAuth1 is a signature based protocol that uses a digital signature (usually HMAC-SHA1), ensuring the token secret is never passed in plaintext over the wire.
-It is highly secure but with digital signatures as discussed above, you incur the cost of using specific hashing algorithms with a strict set of steps.
-Every major programming language has a library to handle this for you.
-I have a Java based implementation of message signing here.
-But, this means it is no longer possible to make API calls like this:
+OAuth 1 started off as an open standard for API access control that could be used by any system.
+It is a signature based protocol that uses a digital signature (usually HMAC-SHA1), ensuring the token secret is never passed in plaintext over the wire.
+It is highly secure but there are some use cases, such as mobile applications, that cannot be safely implemented in OAuth 1.
+With digital signatures as discussed above, you also incur the cost of using specific hashing algorithms with a strict set of steps.
+Every major programming language does have a library to handle this for you (I have a Java based implementation of message signing here) but, this means it is no longer possible to make API calls like this:

 curl --user foo:bar https://api.example.com/users

-Some services such as Twitter started providing “signature generator” tools in their developer websites so that you could generate a curl command from the website without using a library.
+Services such as Twitter provide “signature generator” tools in their developer websites so that you could generate a curl command from the website without using a library.
 For example, the tool on Twitter generates a curl command such as:

 curl --get 'https://api.twitter.com/1.1/statuses/show.json' \ --data 'id=210462857140252672' \ --header 'Authorization: OAuth oauth_consumer_key="xRhHSKcKLl9VF7fbyP2eEw", oauth_nonce="33ec5af28add281c63db55d1839d90f1", oauth_signature="oBO19fJO8imCAMvRxmQJsA6idXk%3D", oauth_signature_method="HMAC-SHA1", oauth_timestamp="1471026075", oauth_token="12341234-ZgJYZOh5Z3ldYXH2sm5voEs0pPXOPv8vC0mFjMFtG", oauth_version="1.0"'